 Head Coach: Grand Canyon University

-Andy Stankiewicz begins his fourth season as Grand Canyon University's head baseball coach after becoming the fourth head coach in the history of GCU's baseball program prior to the 2012 season.
+Andy Stankiewicz begins his fifth season as Grand Canyon's head baseball coach in 2016 after becoming the fourth head coach in the history of the program prior to the 2012 campaign.

-Under the guidance of Stankiewicz, the Antelopes placed second in the Western Athletic Conference with a 19-8 record in 2013-14.
-In their return to Division I, GCU went 30-23 overall, including marquee wins over College World Series Regional participant Kansas and 2012 NCAA College World Series Champion Arizona.
+Under the guidance of Stankiewicz, the Antelopes placed second in the Western Athletic Conference with a 19-8 record in 2014.
+In its return to Division I, GCU went 30-23 overall, including marquee wins over NCAA regional participant Kansas and Arizona, which won the 2012 College World Series.

-In 2013, Stankiewicz led GCU to their first-ever appearance in the NCAA Division II Baseball Championships in Cary, N.C. after the squad boasted an impressive 40-19 overall record.
-The 'Lopes won the NCAA Division II West Region Championships after earning the fourth seed in the tournament.
+In 2013, Stankiewicz led GCU to its first appearance in the Division II Championship in Cary, N.C. after the squad boasted an impressive 40-19 overall record.
+The 'Lopes won the Division II West Region Championship after earning the fourth seed in the tournament.
 Stankiewicz was named the ABCA/Rawlings Division II West Region Coach of the Year as his team posted its most wins since collecting 43 in 1990.
 He was also named Pacific West Conference Coach of the Year after GCU earned a share of the conference crown for the first time since joining in 2007.

-Gregg Wallis enters his second season with the GCU baseball program after spending three seasons at the University of Tennessee.
+Gregg Wallis enters his third season with the GCU baseball program in 2016 after spending three seasons at Tennessee.
 While with the Volunteers, he served as a volunteer assistant coach and as the director of baseball operations.